sourcevault/bindall/readme.md

 *If a tree falls in a forest and no one is around to hear it, does it make a sound ?*

-Passing an `[]` object to the `addto` option makes bindall immutable - in the sense that `[]` is mutated and the original object from which the methods were extracted is untouched.
+Passing an `{}` (empty) object to the `addto` option makes bindall immutable - in the sense that `{}` (empty) object is mutated and the original object from which the methods were extracted is untouched.

 This is useful . .
-- . . if the functions being extracted from is an external object,
+- . . if the object providing the methods is external.

-- . . when we need to add our bound fuction to an independent object of our choosing.
+- . . when we need to add our bound functions to an independent object of our choosing.

-bindall that mutates is dangerous and should be used with caution.
-The main usecase for bindall that mutates the extracting object is within the enclave of constructor objects.
+bindall that mutate `fns` is dangerous and should be used with caution.
+The main usecase for mutating `fns` is within the enclave of constructor objects.

 ### Updates and API change